gonka-ai/gonka-openai/typescript/README.md

 The library implements:

 1. **ECDSA Signatures**: Using Secp256k1 curve to sign request bodies with the private key
-2. **Gonka Address Generation**: Deriving Cosmos-compatible addresses from private keys
+2. **Gonka Address Generation**: Deriving gonka-compatible addresses from private keys
 3. **Dynamic Request Signing**: Using a custom fetch implementation to intercept and sign each request before it's sent

 ## Building from Source